Brayden Lenius: Saskatchewan Roughriders

 On August 29, 2022, Lenius re-signed with the Saskatchewan Roughriders.
+He played in seven games where he had 17 catches for 172 yards and one touchdown.
+He was limited by injuries in 2023 and played in just one regular season game where he recorded two catches for 12 yards.
+Lenius was part of final training camp cuts in 2024 and was released on June 1, 2024.

+BC Lions

+After going unsigned through the 2024 CFL season due to a foot injury, Lenius signed with the BC Lions on December 19, 2024.
+On May 7, 2025 Lenius announced his retirement from professional football, via his agent, as result of his previously injury failing to heal adequately enough to allow him to continue playing.

 Personal life

 Lenius was born in Regina, Saskatchewan, to parents Shauna Lenius and Troy Dickey.
 He moved with his mother, Shauna, to Vancouver, British Columbia, following the divorce of his parents.
 Shauna played basketball for the Regina Cougars.
 Lenius' father, Troy, played at wide receiver for the Roughriders in 1995.
 Lenius had legally changed his last name to "Dickey" in December 2017.
 His father died on January 6, 2018, following a stroke he had suffered on December 28, 2017, in Glendale, Arizona, where he was staying to watch Lenius play in the 2017 Fiesta Bowl.
 Lenius' paternal grandfather, Eldridge Dickey, played at wide receiver for the Oakland Raiders for four years, but played quarterback for the Tennessee State Tigers.
-Lenius' maternal grandparents were season-ticket holders for the Roughriders for many years, but his grandfather, Jim Lenius, died five days before Brayden was selected in the 2019 CFL Draft.
+Lenius' maternal grandparents were season-ticket holders for the Roughriders for many years, but his grandfather, Jim Lenius, died five days before Brayden was selected in the 2019 CFL draft.